xwmx/nb/README.md

   -n, --limit <limit>, --<limit>  The maximum number of notes to list.
   --no-id                         Don't include the id in list items.
   --no-indicator                  Don't include the indicator in list items.
+  --page <number>                 The page to view in the list paginated by
+                                  --per-page <limit> or `nb set limit`.
   -p, --pager                     Display output in the pager.
   --paths                         Print the full path to each item.
+  --per-page <limit>              The number of items displayed on each page.
   -s, --sort                      Order notes by id.
   -r, --reverse                   List items in reverse order.
   --tags                          List tags in the notebook or folder.